GLYCAM-Web/website/Examples/JsonApi/README.md

 requested structure.

 ## Build3DStructure
-The Build3DStructure service returns very similar information, along with download urls for individual structures and/or additional files useful for simulation.
+The Build3DStructure service returns very similar information.
+These requests can optionally define build options, if desired.
+If the default structure is desirable, build options can be ignored completely.

+Requests to build a pdb file generate responses with two features:

+* A download url for a pdb describing the requested structure, with default options.
+* Information about options available for this structure.
+* Values needed to poll the status of any files you plan to download.

 ### Sample output json: